 To be considered a dependant, a child will need to fit into one of the following categories:

-In addition to meeting one or more of the above categories, the dependant must have been permanently residing (spent 50 percent or more of the time) in the affected home as at 29 June 2015.
+The dependant must also be permanently residing (spent 50 percent or more of the time) in the affected.

 Eligibility for soft furnishings assistance is determined on the same basis as relocation assistance.

-Owners of affected properties who have not tenanted their property can receive a financial assistance payment of $10,000.
-To be eligible to receive this assistance, the following criteria must be met:
+Owners of affected properties who haven’t leased their property can receive a financial assistance payment of $10,000.
+To be eligible:

 Only one investor assistance payment will be made per property.
 Owners who have received a relocation assistance payment are not eligible to receive the investor assistance payment and vice versa.

-Owners of properties that are larger than two hectares (i.e. properties where only Option 2 – Retain Land is available) will be provided with an assistance payment of $15,000.
+Owners of properties that are larger than two hectares, will get an assistance payment of $15,000.

 To be eligible to receive this payment, the owner must have granted a licence to the NSW Government to enter their property and demolish the affected premises and must have vacated the affected premises.
 Only one rural property owner assistance payment will be paid per property.